c-auri/kanbash/README.md

 # kanbash

-A collection of bash scripts to manage tasks on a kanban board.
-Work in progress.
+A kanban board managed by bash scripts.
+Work in Progress.

+> [!NOTE]
+> This is a learning project and I am not confident that I will ever finish it.

 ## Dependencies
 - [markdown-utils](https://github.com/c-auri/markdown-utils)